jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

               number: 8080
 ```

-HAProxy Ingress will merge all the resources, so there is no difference if the
+N42 Gateway will merge all the resources, so there is no difference if the
 configuration is in the same or in distinct Ingress.
 Distinct Ingress however
 might lead to conflicting configuration, more about conflict in the
 [scope](#scope) section below.

 There is no hard limit to the number of Ingresses or Services - clusters with
 tens of thousands of Ingress and Service resources report to work smoothly and
-fast with HAProxy Ingress.
+fast with N42 Gateway.

 ## Scope

-HAProxy Ingress configuration keys may be in one of five distinct scopes:
+N42 Gateway configuration keys may be in one of five distinct scopes:
 `Global`, `Host`, `Backend`, `Path`, `TCP`.
 A scope defines where a configuration
 key can be declared and how it interacts with Ingress and Service resources.